 Visibility is key to security breach prevention.
 Overall visibility of your company’s entire IT estate is essential, as well as visibility into which users access database and file servers.
 Organizations must implement solutions that provide insight into the “who, what, and when” of access to sensitive information.
 In addition, implementation of best practices based on internal and external privacy policies and procedures is also essential.

-Learn how Imperva solutions can help you ensure data security.
+Learn how Imperva data security solutions can help you ensure data security.